January 5, 2022

-Last night I watched two films that, in very different ways, focused on apocalypse and humanity.
-Both Nicholas Ashe Bateman's The Wanting Mare and Adam McKay's Don't Look Up note (as most of us do) that the world seems to be moving toward catastrophe.
-While the The Wanting Mare portrays an ambiguously though fantastical post-apocalyptic city, Don't Look Up satirically / realistically mirrors the present world in the face of an incoming comet; a perhaps-too-on-the-nose "planet-killer."
-Neither film is narratively perfect, but by the end each left me with a similar takeaway: in a senseless, ultimately empty world, realizing our ultimate codependence is the only way to find meaning.
+Last night I watched two apocalyptic films.
+Both Nicholas Ashe Bateman’s The Wanting Mare and Adam McKay’s Don’t Look Up note that the world seems to be moving toward catastrophe.
+While the The Wanting Mare imagines an ambiguous future in a fantastical post-apocalyptic city, Don’t Look Up satirically reflects our present world in the face of an incoming comet–a perhaps too-on-the-nose “planet-killer.”
+Neither film is perfect, but each suggests a similar conclusion: in a senseless world, codependence is the only way to find meaning.

-The Wanting Mare follows a multigenerational story of women who have nightly dreams of the world that existed before an unnamed apocalyptic event.
-Nearly all of the story takes place in a devastated city called Whithren where wild horses are caught and exported to a city across the sea called Levithen.
-Whithren is devastated by the earlier catastrophic event, and much of the narrative centers on the curious detail that is possible to acquire a one-way ticket to Levithen alongside the horses on an export ship.
+The Wanting Mare follows a multigenerational family of women who dream of a world that existed before an unnamed apocalyptic event.
+Most of the story takes place in a devastated city called Whithren where wild horses are caught and exported to another city across the sea called Levithen.
+Whithren is devastated, and much of the narrative centers on the curious detail that is possible to acquire a one-way ticket to Levithen alongside the horses on an export ship.
 These tickets are so rare that the people of Whitren regularly kill and are killed for them.

-I'll selfishly avoid saying more and spoiling the plot.
-Described in quite a few online reviews I looked at as a "tone poem," The Wanting Mare excels in ambiance and, inversely, its insistent and at-times frustrating lack of both dialogue and plot exposition makes it difficult to put it into words that mean anything.
-I learned this in an earlier draft of this post, from which I've spared you.
+I’ll avoid saying more and spoiling the plot.
+Described in quite a few online reviews I read as a “tone poem,” The Wanting Mare excels in ambiance.
+Its insistent and, at times, frustrating lack of both dialogue and plot exposition makes it difficult to put it into words.
+(I learned this in an earlier, much longer draft of this post, from which I’ve spared you.)

-Against the ambient, under-explained, apocalyptically-past-tense style of The Wanting Mare, the aggressive "satire" in McKay's Don't Look Up (which I watched immediately after) gave me whiplash.
+Against the ambient and labyrinthine style of The Wanting Mare, the aggressive satire in McKay’s Don’t Look Up (which I watched immediately after) gave me whiplash.
 I could practically hear the movie saying:

-Now, there is certainly value to the political messaging in the movie and its excoriation of modern life.
-And I share more or less all of the criticisms levied by the film.
-Yet, I can't help feeling that all but those already on the same page will reductively over-focus on "how dumb everything is" (think Idiocracy and its cultural impact) rather than take in the film's larger message.
-This is, in my opinion, the ever-present Faustian bargain involved in turning politics into art, which I tend to feel more often enervates than accelerates, and most often has no effect at all.
+There’s value to the political messaging in the movie and its critique of modern life.
+And I share many of the perspectives offered in the movie.
+But I can’t help feeling oversells “how dumb everything is” (think Idiocracy, which is bad) over its more subtle themes.
+This is always the bargain involved in turning politics into art, which more often enervates than accelerates change, and most often has no effect at all.

-What's more interesting about Don't Look Up is that throughout nearly the entire narrative the catastrophic event has not yet occurred.
-And yet, it feels so much more determined, so much more possible, than whatever it is that actually, already destroyed the world in The Wanting Mare.
-I'm sure this is largely due to McKay's realism and the directness of the commentary against the subtle, yet fantastical, elements presented by Bateman.
-And McKay is right: it is difficult to argue with the position that we are fucked.
+What’s more interesting about Don’t Look Up is that throughout nearly the entire narrative the catastrophic event has not yet occurred.
+But it feels so much more determined, so much more possible, than whatever it is that actually, already destroyed the world in The Wanting Mare.
+This is largely due to McKay’s realism and the directness of the commentary juxtaposed against the subtle, fantastical, elements presented by Bateman.
+And McKay is right: it is difficult to argue against the dire position we’re in.